Hierosoft/PrintableTabletopMappingKit/README.md

 ## Developer Notes
 ### Why Alpha is Inverse of Normal Tilesets
 I tried setting up subtractive painting in Tiled Map Editor using the normal way of doing tilesets (see terrain blocks in Liberated Pixel Cup project tilesets such as [LPC Terrain Repack](https://opengameart.org/content/lpc-terrain-repack)), but that did not work, even with various hacky setups in the terrain designer.
 I had to design all terrains with alpha opposite of normal for this to work.
 I could have used a ground texture with walls (see pits in LPC Terrain Repack), but then the grid lines would have to be on them, making them non-optional.
-This method seems like the only way to make it behave how I want.
+The inverted setup I created for Printable Tabletop Mapping Kit seems like the only way to make it behave how I want.

 ## License
 (Author: Jake Gustafson aka poikilos)